Central location in Europe

 Austria has a total of six commercial airports served by national and international airlines.
 40 destinations in Central and Eastern Europe are served from Vienna Airport alone, more than other international airports such as those in Frankfurt, London, Prague and Brussels.

 Every European capital city can be reached from Vienna in less than three hours by air.

-People in Austria travel twice as many kilometres with trains, street cards and the underground as the EU average.
+People in Austria travel twice as many kilometres with trains, street cars and the underground as the EU average.
 This is the conclusion of an analysis carried out by the mobility and transport organisation VCÖ on the basis of data provided by the EU Commission.
-The railway network extends over 5,600 kilometres and links more than 1,500 train stations of all kinds.
+The railway network extends over 5,600 kilometres and links more than 1,500 train stations.

 The most important train stations in Austria are located in Vienna, Innsbruck, Linz, Graz and Salzburg.
 Austrian train stations are well connected to the international rail network.